 - De aguja (Semi-sparkling wine).
-This wines presents a fizzy touch due to the remaining CO2 from the fermentation process.
+These wines present a fizzy touch due to the remaining CO2 from the fermentation process.

 - Espumoso (Sparkling).
-Made by traditional method (Champenoise), with at least 9 months of bottle aging.
+Made by the traditional method (Champenoise), with at least 9 months of bottle aging.

-Located on the Eastern corner of Castile-La Mancha exactly between the valleys of the rivers Jucar and Cabriel, la Manchuela enjoys a continental climate as the other Castile-La Mancha wine regions but it is under the influence of the moist ‘Levant winds’ that approach from the Mediaterranean coast on east.
+Located on the Eastern corner of Castile-La Mancha exactly between the valleys of the rivers Jucar and Cabriel, la Manchuela enjoys a continental climate like the other Castile-La Mancha wine regions but it is under the influence of the moist ‘Levant winds’ that approach from the Mediterranean coast on the east.